How Extended Warranties Work

 On average, appliances last 6-10 years (although dishwashers, gas dryers, and gas ranges last 10-13 on average).

-Sometimes, it is not cost-effective to repair an appliance if you are paying for the parts.
+Sometimes, it is not cost-effective to repair an appliance due to the cost of specialized labor and the expense of parts.
 Having parts coverage, or receiving a credit towards buying a new appliance if the issue is not fixable, could be a benefit in this case.

 Consumer Reports provides a list of problem rates for different appliances within the first 5 years of ownership - unfortunately, they don't differentiate between minor problems with easy fixes and major issues.
 In the best-case scenarios, there is a 10-25% chance of needing service in those first 5 years.